Things To Do

 San Ramón Museum

-For most of 2014 the museum hosted a display with a giant, 15' tall sloth, a former denizen of Costa Rica.
-The display has changed and when we find out the new one we'll let you know.
+In 2014 the museum hosted a display with a giant, 15' tall sloth, a former denizen of Costa Rica.
+The display changes annually.

 There is no charge for the museum.

 Only modestly promoted in the area, the Jardin Botanico de Sarchi (the Sarchi Botanical Garden) is truly a hidden gem and not to be missed.
 It was started by the late Else Kientzler, a German native and Sarchi resident.
 The garden is maintained today by her family as part of their larger ornamental plant nursery export business.

 A tropical version of Victoria B.C.'s Butchart Gardens, this garden covers around 17 acres with over 2,000 native and imported plants and trees.
 The site includes a children's playground, nature trails, and picnic areas, so take a lunch.
 The garden is open seven days a week.
 It is also a popular place for cultural events, usually on weekends.
 There is a nice gift shop with a good selection of garden/nature books and some crafts.
 Sometimes there is a small selection of plants to purchase.
 Allow, at least, two hours, but "plantophiles" could easily spend all day there.
 Adult admission is $8.00.
 If you are a pensionado, Sarchi resident or frequent visitor, I believe there is a deeply discounted admission.
 Reservations are recommended as you must drive through the commercial nursery to get to the garden.
 (Call: 506 2454-2070 and someone is usually available on the other end of the line that speaks English.)

 The garden is located on your right about 400 meters north of the Sarchi municipal pool and soccer stadium.
 Go to their English language website for photos and more information: www.elsegarden.com.